María Dolores Katarain: ETA

 Yoyes grew up in Francoist Spain, a dictatorship in which basic freedoms were restricted and there was no right to protest.
-ETA was regarded by the Franco regime as a terrorist organisation, but to many young people in the Basque Country, it seemed like a noble revolutionary movement prepared to fight to topple a dictator and achieve socialism.
+ETA was regarded by the Franco regime as a terrorist organization, but to many young people in the Basque Country, it seemed like a noble revolutionary movement prepared to fight to topple a dictator and achieve socialism.

 Yoyes joined ETA in the early 1970s, probably in 1971, at the age of 17.
 At first, she operated in a support role, becoming a full member in 1973.
 In that year, her boyfriend and fellow member, Jose Etxeberria, was killed in Getxo when a bomb he was carrying accidentally went off.
-A few months later, she fled into exile in the south of France, where she became a full ETA member and participated in armed terrorist actions.
+A few months later, she fled into exile in the south of France, where she became a full ETA member and participated in armed actions.

 Yoyes had to overcome sexism within ETA, which, according to Elixabete Garmendia, was very much a "man's world" even though it was supposed to be a revolutionary movement.
-She was expected to play a subordinate role, but was determined to take part in the same activities as men.
+She was expected to play a subordinate role but was determined to take part in the same activities as men.
 Eventually, Yoyes rose to become the first woman in the ETA leadership and was considered an iconic figure in ETA circles because of her toughness and intelligence.
 In 1979, she was one of two ETA members who gave an interview to the BBC.

-During the last years of the Franco regime, ETA were killing dozens of people every year as part of their campaign for Basque independence - mostly members of the Spanish security forces, but also numerous Basque business owners and other civilians.
-In 1974 ETA bombed a café in Madrid in which thirteen civilians were killed.
+During the last years of the Franco regime, ETA was killing dozens of people every year as part of their campaign for Basque independence - mostly members of the Spanish security forces, but also numerous Basque business owners and other civilians.
+In 1974, ETA bombed the Cafetería Rolando in Madrid, killing thirteen civilians.
 There was also violence committed by death squads linked to the Spanish state.
 The unrest continued after the death of General Franco in 1975 and throughout Spain's subsequent transition to democracy, during which the organization vastly increased the number of people it killed every year as a way to put pressure on Basque nationalist parties not to participate in the democratization process.